Program TypeProject Assistance

 Who Can Apply

-- Provide public programming in British Columbia and have done so for a minimum of one year.
+- Provide arts and cultural programming or service to the arts and culture sector in B.C. and have done so for a minimum of one year.

-- Compensate artists, and arts, museums and cultural practitioners fairly in keeping with community contexts and industry standards within the field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols.
+- Fairly compensate artists, arts and cultural practitioners, technicians, Elders, and Knowledge Keepers.
+Compensation must align with project and community contexts and industry standards within the field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols.

-- Adhere to the Criminal Record Review Act, which requires that people who work with or may potentially have unsupervised access to children or vulnerable adults must undergo a criminal record check by the Criminal Records Review Program.
+- Adhere to the Criminal Records Review Act which requires that people who work with or may have unsupervised access to children or vulnerable adults must undergo a criminal record check by the Criminal Records Review Program.

-- Not currently receiving Operating Assistance from the BC Arts Council.
+- Not currently receive Operating Assistance from the BC Arts Council.

-- Have submitted any overdue final reports on previous BC Arts Council grants by the submission deadline for this program.
+- Have completed and submitted any overdue final reports on previous BC Arts Council grants by the submission deadline for this program.